pymedphys/pymedphys/README.rst

 .. _`Northern Beaches Cancer Care`: http://www.northernbeachescancercare.com.au/

 We want you on this list.
-We want you, clinical Medical Physicist, to join our team.
-We want you if you have a desire to create and validate a toolbox we can all use.
-We want you even if all you feel comfortable contributing to is documentation.
+We want you, whether you are a  clinical Medical Physicist, PhD or Masters student, researcher, or even just someone with an interest in Python to join our team.
+We want you if you have a desire to create and validate a toolbox we can all use to improve how we care for our patients.

 The aim of PyMedPhys is that it will be developed by an open community of contributors.
 We use a shared copyright model that enables all contributors